bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution-in-2023.md

 ### Printed Electronics

 This technology involves printing electronic components onto packaging materials, allowing for more advanced features such as temperature monitoring and product authentication.

+## What stack to use for smart packaging solution in 2023?

+Based on our experience in developing software since 2012 we listed the stack your software team should work with in 2023.

+### Web development:

+**Frontend**: TypeScript, React
+**Backend**: Node.js, PostgreSQL/Redis, NestJS, AWS

+### Mobile development:

+Whether you decide to build native or hybrid applications (one app for both Google Play and AppStore), we will show you what stack you should consider.
+Remember that you don’t need to build apps for both systems (Android, iOS).
+You can start with one app and launch it as MVP and then work on another.
+A hybrid approach is only recommended when you want to build a very simple solution.

+**Android development**: Jetpack Compose, Kotlin, Apollo GraphQL, WorkManager, Room, Hilt.

+**iOS development**: SwiftUI + UIKit, Swiftgen, Apollo GraphQL, CoreData, SwiftLint, SwiftFormat, Sourcery, Bitrise.

+**Hybrid app development**: React Native, TypeScript, mobx-state-tree